FlowFuse/flowfuse/docs/install/configuration.md

 `driver.options.privateCA` | The name of a ConfigMap containing a file called `certs.pem` which holds locally trusted CA cert chain.
 Default: not set
 `driver.options.customHostname.enabled` | Enables the custom hostname feature.
 Default: `false` `driver.options.customHostname.certManagerIssuer` | The name of the CertManager ClusterIssuer to provision HTTPS certificates for custom hostnames.
 Default: not set
+`driver.options.customHostname.cnameTarget` | This is hostname that users should be the target of a CNAME DNS entry for the hostname.

 ## MQTT Broker configuration